Bail Bond

 Standards for Bond Hearings:

 There are three basic criteria for a judge when setting a bond amount.
-That is, what amount of bond is required in order to: (a) ensure safety to the community, (b) assure defendant’s presence at future court dates, and (c) protect the integrity of the judicial system.
+That is, what amount of bond is required in order to: (a) ensure safety to the community, (b) ensure the defendant’s presence at future court dates, and (c) protect the integrity of the judicial system?
 The integrity-of-the-system argument is commonly used when a person bonds out of jail and then picks up a new charge.
-The rationale is used to revoke bond and hold the Defendant on a non-bondable status.
-Beyond those three criteria the Florida Statutes lay out various mitigators for a decrease in bond amount.
+The rationale is used to revoke the bond and hold the Defendant on a non-bondable status.
+Beyond those three criteria, the Florida Statutes lay out various mitigators for a decrease in bond amount.

 If you are out on bond and you pick up a new criminal offense, there is a strong chance that the first appearance judge will revoke your bond on the case that you are already out on bond for.
 However, that is not mandatory, as some judges will find revocation unnecessary.
 Where judges feel it is unnecessary, they may simply increase the bond conditions on the previously bonded offense.
-Sometimes they do nothing and just let you remain out-on-bond as to that case.
-If your bond is revoked however, you will need to have your lawyer file the appropriate motions.
+Sometimes they do nothing and just let you remain out of that case.
+If your bond is revoked, however, you will need to have your lawyer file the appropriate motions.

 Non-Bondable Offenses?